-A flexibility concern seems to have led to the establishment of two different types of securitisation vehicles: credit securitisation funds ("FTCs"); and credit securitisation companies ("STCs").
+A flexibility concern seems to have led to the establishment of two different types of securitisation vehicles: credit securitisation funds ("FTCs"); and STCs.

 The FTC structure is necessarily a tripartite one: (a) the fund, which must be managed by; (b) a Fund Manager, pursuant to the terms of the applicable fund regulation.